Zig-Zag

 Background

 Zig-Zag launched on 22 April 2026 alongside Sprint when Defence Secretary John Healey and Chancellor Rachel Reeves made the Defence Investors' Advisory Group (DIAG) permanent.
-It is the secondment-pathway Arm of the permanent DIAG architecture, creating a structured route for private-sector finance professionals from City firms, venture capital and private equity into the Ministry of Defence (MOD) for finite periods.
+It is the secondment-pathway Arm of that architecture: a structured route for private-sector finance professionals from City firms, venture capital, and private equity into the Ministry of Defence for finite periods, with the intent of accelerating MOD procurement literacy and its capacity to engage fast-moving startups.